bchen022/rshell/README.md

 8) Commands with single connectors (|, &) will run both commands that are connected.

 9) Arrow keys will not work within the shell.

-11) Unknown error at the end of script of infinite loop.
-Did not encounter until running script.